Martiless/nondairy-godmother/README.md

 ### Images:

-A lot of the imagery on this site was sourced from [Pexel](https://www.pexels.com/) with some real-life images too.
+A lot of the imagery on this site was sourced from [Pexel](https://www.pexels.com/).

 ***